Connaxio/connaxio.github.io/docs/espoir/firmware.md

 ## [MicroPython](https://micropython.org/)

-MicroPython for Espoir is currently supported by Connaxio ([source](https://github.com/Connaxio/micropython/tree/feature/espoir)).

-You can download the compiled binary file here: [micropython-espoir-v1.19.1.bin](https://docs.connaxio.com/micropython/micropython-espoir-v1.19.1.bin).
+Espoir is compatible with MicroPython using the [Generic ESP32 board](https://micropython.org/download/ESP32_GENERIC/):

-Download and extract the latest esptool release from the [official repository on GitHub](https://github.com/espressif/esptool/releases) for the next steps.
+Download and extract the latest esptool release from the [official repository on GitHub](https://github.com/espressif/esptool/releases) before proceeding to the next steps.

 If flashing for the first time, you should first erase Espoir's flash: